 Stanford Shopping Center

 Sister-mall to Pleasanton’s Stoneridge, the Stanford Shopping Center offers visits with Santa that you can book online in advance (but you can also do drop in).
-Plus on Dec.
-2 you can reserve a spot for Breakfast with Santa.
+Swing by our favorite new toy shop Habbi Habbi while you are there.

 photo: Christmas in the Park